Top tips in reducing your expenses bill

 International expenses management specialist Concur has released a series of myth-busting whitepapers for businesses that need advice about expenses.
 This digest for our Business Tax Library summarises some of the key points.

-According to Concur, the most common expenses ‘hotspots’ in the UK are driven by HMRC’s risk-based approach to compliance which focuses on areas where companies are lest likely to pay the correct amount of tax.
+According to Concur, the most common expenses ‘hotspots’ in the UK are driven by HMRC’s risk-based approach to compliance which focuses on areas where companies are least likely to pay the correct amount of tax.

 “Focus groups within HMRC exist to concentrate on these areas, to support companies of all sizes in their tax paying efforts.
 The smaller the business, the less likely there will be an expert on specific tax areas within the organisation,” said Matt Lewis, director of compliance at Concur.